-Kia Carnival Powertrain: Kia offers its luxury MPV with a 2.2-litre diesel engine that develops 200PS and 440Nm and is offered with an 8-speed automatic gearbox.
+Kia Carnival Engine and Transmission: Kia offers the Carnival with a 2.2-litre diesel engine (200PS/440Nm), coupled with an 8-speed automatic gearbox.

-Kia Carnival Features: The Carnival is a well-equipped MPV.
-It features three-zone climate control, dual-panel sunroof, 8-inch touchscreen infotainment system, and 10.1-inch touchscreen display for middle-row entertainment.
+Kia Carnival Features: It gets three-zone climate control, a dual-panel sunroof, an 8-inch touchscreen infotainment system, and a 10.1-inch touchscreen display for middle-row occupants.
 Like the Seltos, the Carnival too comes with Kia’s UVO connected car technology.